Are Contract Research Organization Jobs Good to Start Your Life Science Career?

 “The work we do at Charles River is very rewarding and there is no denying that every day is a different challenge,” Acebo said.
 “Our days can be long and in a very fast-paced environment, but we also know there are thousands of people counting on our work worldwide.”

-In addition, Charles River, according to Acebo, offers numerous ways to advance your career, “because they require collaboration with different departments, locations, and client interaction, etc. Also, there are many training opportunities that include method development and harmonization.
+In addition, Charles River, according to Acebo, offers numerous ways to advance your career if you choose contract research organization jobs, “because they require collaboration with different departments, locations, and client interaction, etc. Also, there are many training opportunities that include method development and harmonization.
 We encourage our employees to own their career at Charles River by thinking about their future.
 Where do you want to grow and what are your career aspirations?
 We invest in training and development programs that support our global employees in achieving their career goals by providing tools, resources and programs.”

 In fact, CROs generally have a reputation for training and development, because they are innovative by nature.
 There are continuously working to stay on top of the latest technologies and that means not just hiring people with the newest skill sets but making sure their employees have opportunities to learn them.

-In addition, generally speaking, CROs provide stability that may or may not be available in a traditional pharmaceutical company (and certainly not in a startup biotech company).
-CROs tend to value a broader skill set, which can be applicable across a broad range of disease indications and needs.
+In addition, generally speaking, the contract research organization jobs provide the stability that may or may not be available in a traditional pharmaceutical company (and certainly not in a startup biotech company).
+CROs tend to value a broader skillset, which can be applicable across a broad range of disease indications and needs.

 And as both Matas and Acebo have noted, CROs currently have a strong need for expertise.
 Acebo says, “Charles River has had a number of acquisitions in the past five years and has continued to expand both our portfolio and our geographic footprint.
 That expansion requires more talent to support our growth.
 Across Charles River, we work on critically important therapeutic areas daily, including cancer; metabolic diseases, like diabetes and hypertension; rare diseases, like Batten’s and Huntington’s; and neurological diseases, like Alzheimer’s and Parkinson’s.”

-All jobs have pros and cons.
+All jobs have pros and cons and contract research organization jobs are no exception to it.
 Not all cons are necessarily cons—it may depend on what you want out of your job, where you are in your life and what your goals and ambitions are.

 “Most of our functional people in our CRO could be flying across the country, working with a lot of clients,” said Matas.
 “So from a workload perspective and a work-life balance, it can be pretty rough.
 They’re on the road a lot.
 They’re working lots of different clients around the country and the world.
 That’s pretty demanding, so people who want a family and want to settle down often get a job with a sponsor in the city where they live and stay there.”

-And again, depending on your career goals and personality, the range of work and the projects you may be working on can be a pro or a con.
+And again, depending on your career goals and personality, the range of work and the projects you may be working on can be a pro or a con of contract research organization jobs.
 Some research scientists, for example, absolutely want to focus on their own research interests and advance their research goals.
 This may be more suited for academia than industry or CROs, but in CROs, you will tend to work on a variety of projects for sponsors within your areas of expertise.
 Some people, however, may find the variety exhilarating and a continuing challenge.

 Charles River’s Acebo also puts a positive spin on this, noting, “Compared to traditional R&D jobs in biopharma, working for a CRO grants individuals the benefit of an accelerated pace and increased exposure.
 In a traditional R&D job, an individual may work on one project team, focused on one molecule for many years.
 At a CRO, that same individual is working on several projects across several clients, giving them the benefit of a more diversified workload.”

-Is working for a CRO right for you?
+Is doing contract research organization jobs right for you?
 It could very well be.

 As Acebo notes, “We are incredibly proud of the work we do each day, and the impact we have on the health and wellness of people across the globe."